hasbikaynak/backgorund-flipper/README.md

 "# backgorund-flipper"

-# background-color-changer This is a good project to get you started working with the DOM.
+This is a good project to get you started working with the DOM.
 By manipulating the DOM, you have infinite possibilities.
 You can create applications that update the data of the page without needing a refresh.
 Also, you can create applications that are customizable by the user and then change the layout of the page without a refresh.

 Key concepts covered: